Just for Men

 Male Adult Briefs

 There are two basic designs for male briefs.
 The first are similar to diapers with either tape tabs or Velcro tabs.
 The Velcro or hook and loop style tabs allow caregivers to check to see if a change is needed.
 The tab style male briefs are useful for changing briefs for bed-ridden patients and allow changes without having to remove trousers.
 The second design is a brief that resembles normal underwear and does not have any tabs.
-These pull-up type male briefs are often made with cloth-like materials to more closely resemble underwear and to offer greater discreetness.
+Sometimes referred to as men's incontinence pants or men's incontinence boxer briefs, these pull-up type male briefs are often made with cloth-like materials to more closely resemble underwear and to offer greater discreetness.
 The Best Male Incontinence Briefs by sales volume include Depend Underwear for Men, Depend Flex Fit Briefs, HealthDri Men's Briefs, Dignity Men's Boxer Shorts and Prevail Boxers for Men.

 Male Incontinence Management Additional Information